santistebanc/flights2/tasks/prd-flight-scraping-app.md

 - For this project, the data transformation layer consists of robust, source-specific HTML parsing and extraction logic.
 Each scraper (Kiwi, Skyscanner, etc.) must implement its own logic to convert raw HTML (from the 7th part of the response) into standardized ScrapedFlight, ScrapedBundle, and ScrapedBookingOption entities.
 - **Each scraper has two phases, and the HTML returned in each phase is different.
 Phase 1 requires extraction of session/token data; Phase 2 requires extraction of flight/bundle/booking option entities.
 Separate extraction logic and tests are needed for each phase.**
 - This logic must be modular and testable, as HTML extraction is a common source of bugs.
 Unit tests should be written for the extraction functions using sample HTML snippets from each source and phase.
+- **The extractors now work with real data instead of mock data:**
+  - Extract actual flight dates from HTML content (e.g., "Sat, 11 Oct 2025") and convert to YYYY-MM-DD format
+  - Calculate actual flight durations from departure and arrival times in the HTML
+  - Parse date patterns in summary sections and other parts of the HTML
+  - Fall back to search parameters only if no date is found in the HTML
+  - Handle multi-leg flights where different legs may have different dates
+  - The extractors receive search parameters as fallback but prioritize actual HTML content

 ## Non-Goals (Out of Scope)